 It is important to contrast QSurround's sophistication with some overly simple competing technologies.
 A commonly-employed technique squanders the power of the surround format by reducing it to a stereo mix, to which an overall "stereo widening" algorithm is then applied.
-The positional separation of surround channel data is destroyed, and proper reproduction of the crucial cen- Figure 3.
-Crude virtual surround process ter channel information will be compromised if the widening algorithm is poor.
+The positional separation of surround channel data is destroyed, and proper reproduction of the crucial center channel information will be reproduction of the crucial cen- Figure 3.
+Crude virtual surround process compromised if the widening algorithm is poor.